 Management of the blue crab stock is coordinated among the jurisdictions by the Chesapeake Bay Program's Sustainable Fisheries Goal Implementation Team (SFGIT).
-Organized by the Chesapeake Bay Program and chaired by NCBO, the SFGIT is led by an Executive Committee of senior fisheries managers from MD DNR, VMRC, PRFC, the Atlantic States Marine Fisheries Commission, and the District Department of the Environment.
+Organized by the Chesapeake Bay Program and chaired by NOAA Chesapeake Bay Office (NCBO), the SFGIT is led by an Executive Committee of senior fisheries managers from Maryland Department of Natural Resources (MDNR), Virginia Marine Resource Commission (VMRC), Potomac River Fisheries Commission (PRFC), the Atlantic States Marine Fisheries Commission (ASMFC), and the District Department of the Environment (DDOE).

 The Chesapeake Bay Stock Assessment Committee (CBSAC) combines the expertise of state representatives and scientists from the Chesapeake Bay region, as well as federal fisheries scientists from the National Marine Fisheries Service's Northeast and Southeast Fisheries Science Centers.
-This committee has met each year since 1997 to review the results of annual Chesapeake Bay blue crab surveys and harvest data, and to develop management advice for Chesapeake Bay jurisdictions: the state of Maryland, Commonwealth of Virginia, and the Potomac River Fisheries Commission (PRFC).
+This committee has met each year since 1997 to review the results of annual Chesapeake Bay blue crab surveys and harvest data, and to develop management advice for Chesapeake Bay jurisdictions: the state of Maryland, the Commonwealth of Virginia, and the PRFC.

 Three benchmark stock assessments of the Chesapeake Bay blue crab have been conducted since 1997.
-The most recent assessment was completed in 2011 with support from the Virginia Marine Resources Commission (VMRC), Maryland Department of Natural Resources (MD DNR), and the NOAA Chesapeake Bay Office (NCBO).
-The 2011 assessment recommended revision of the former overfishing reference point, which had been based on conserving a fraction of the maximum spawning potential (MSP), to one based on achieving the maximum sustainable yield (MSY; Table 1).
+The most recent assessment was completed in 20111 with support from VMRC, MDNR, and PRFC.
+The 2011 assessment recommended revision of the former overfishing reference point, which had been based on conserving a fraction of the maximum spawning potential (MSP), to one based on achieving the maximum sustainable yield (MSY).
 The 2011 stock assessment recommended replacing the empirically-estimated overfished age 1+ (both sexes) abundance threshold and target with an MSY-based threshold and target based solely on the abundance of female age 1+ crabs.
 Female-specific reference points were formally adopted by all three management jurisdictions in December 2011.